 Before finalizing drainage plans, the designer is to ensure that the drainage portion of their Construction Plans is consistent with current standard drawings.
 This will consist of making sure that the invert elevations shown on the proposed plan sheets facilitate the use of standard small drainage structures.
 The designer is to use the same invert drop across the structures that are used on the standard drawings.
-This check must be completed prior to submitting the Construction Plans.
+This check must be completed prior to submitting the Construction Plans to the Estimating and Bid Analysis Office.
 It is necessary to make this adjustment in order to eliminate costly construction changes to the catch basins, manholes, junction boxes, etc.